Mt. Zion Shooting: 1 Woman Dead, More Shot Near High School After Graduation

 — Clayton County PD (@ClaytonCountyPD) May 19, 2018

 “It was at the conclusion of the graduation itself and we had parties who were leaving and they came over to the overflow parking lot, which is here at Mt.
 Zion High School,” a rep for the police department shared.
 “Again, it was reported that an argument broke out, which led to 2 individuals being shot.”
-When asked about the shooter, he answered, “Well, we don’t know very much again.
-We’re still working the investigation so I personally cannot tell you very much at this time.”
+However, he refused to provide any details on the identity of the shooter or if they’re in custody at the moment.